-Regardless of the merits of a proposal submitted, a proposer may not be recommended for funding if it has a history of MOU/contract non-compliance with similar organizations or any other funding source, poor past or current MOU/contract performance with the Latino Coalition or any other funding source, or current disputed or disallowed costs with the Latino Coalition or any other funding source.
-Along with the proposal, Proposers must submit:
+Regardless of the merits of a proposal submitted, a proposer may not be recommended for funding if it has a history of contract non-compliance with similar organizations or any other funding source, poor past or current contract performance with the Latino Coalition or any other funding source, or current disputed or disallowed costs with the Latino Coalition or any other funding source.
+Along with the proposal, Proposers must submit;

-- A Certificate of Good Standing from the Colorado Secretary of State or equivalent document from the governmental body where the applicant organization is incorporated, (Based on the quick timeline of this grant, this could be an issue if the organization does not already have the certificate and the timing to get it as in our case.) - IRS Determination Letter stating non-profit status, - Proof of professional licensure if required for specific services proposed.
+- A Certificate of Good Standing from the Colorado Secretary of State or equivalent document from the governmental body where the applicant organization is incorporated, (Based on the quick timeline of this grant, this could be an issue if the organization does not already have the certificate and the timing to get it as in our case.) - IRS Determination Letter stating 501(c)(3) status, - Proof of professional licensure if required for specific services proposed.

-All grantee employees, contractors, and volunteers that directly serve participants under this grant program must go through a criminal background check.
+All sub-grantee employees, contractors, volunteers that will be in direct contact with people on parole receiving services under this grant program must go through a criminal background check.
 Employees, contractors and volunteers who have a criminal record but who are no longer on any form of criminal justice supervision are eligible to provide services and assistance to people on parole consistent with their job duties.
-An employee, contractor or volunteer who is currently under criminal justice supervision may be approved on a case-by-case basis by the Executive Director of the Department of Corrections or their designee.
+An employee, contractor or volunteer who is currently under criminal justice supervision may be approved on a case-by-case basis by the Executive Director of the Department of Corrections or his designee.